The Dark Knight III: The Master Race: Fourth tie-in

 Dark Knight Universe Presents: Batgirl #1: In the middle of the riots in Gotham City, Carrie Kelly fights her way to the Gotham piers wearing her new Batgirl costume.
 She casts a pill given to her by Bruce into the bay as she is about to be overtaken.
 At that moment Aquaman reaches out from the water and grabs the item she had thrown in, riding on the back of a whale.
 Carrie jumps on top next to Aquaman and he tells her to hold her breath as he holds her close.

 Issue #5

 With Gotham City under attack, Batman's followers bring Flash to the Batcave, but Batman is worried he cannot fix the Flash's broken legs.
 Meanwhile, Carrie Kelly, Aquaman and his army have found Superman in the Arctic.
-Aquaman gives Carrie Kelly a golden needle, saying it is the only thing that will free Superman from the matter he is trapped in, which she does.
+Carrie Kelly frees Superman from the matter he is trapped in using a golden needle given to her by Batman.
 Back in Gotham, Batman prepares to fight Quar and his legions.
 Superman brings Carrie back to the Batcave, where the Flash is now attached to a computer to interfere with the weather.
 Using power from the Bat-Signal, the Flash makes it rain synthetic kryptonite, weakening the Kryptonians and causing them to fall from the sky by the hundreds.
 Batman, Superman (clad in a kryptonite-resistant suit of armor), and the people of Gotham bring the fight to them.